-Magnesium is a vital mineral that plays an essential role in many of our body’s most important functions.
-It was named after Magnesia, which is the part of Greece where it was first discovered.
-Magnesium is known for being the eighth most abundant chemical element in the earth’s crust, and the fourth most abundant within the human body.
+Magnesium is known for being the eighth-most abundant chemical element in the earth’s crust, and the fourth-most abundant within the human body.

-In spite of its importance – and the fact that it’s readily available in many different foods – many of us aren’t getting enough magnesium.
+Despite its importance (and the fact that it’s readily available in many different foods), many of us aren’t getting enough magnesium.
 Plus, when compared to other minerals like iron and zinc, magnesium is often overlooked – even though we need to eat much less of these minerals than we do magnesium.

 What does magnesium do?

 Magnesium has many important functions within the body.
-It helps us maintain healthy heart rhythms, muscle and nerve functions, and glucose control – and it can also act as a natural muscle relaxant.
-Because it helps turn vitamin D into calcium, it’s vital for maintaining strong bones, and it also helps produce energy and protein.
+It helps us to maintain healthy heart rhythms, muscle and nerve functions, and to control glucose levels – and it can also act as a natural muscle relaxant.

-Let’s take a closer look at some of its most important functions.
+Let’s take a closer look at some of magnesium’s most important functions…

-There’s a lot of evidence proving that magnesium plays a key role when it comes to heart health, too.
-A 2018 review found that being deficient in magnesium can increase a person’s risk of developing cardiovascular problems – and people who take magnesium after suffering from a heart attack have been shown to have a lower risk of mortality.
+This scientific review found that being deficient in magnesium can increase a person’s risk of developing cardiovascular problems – and people who take magnesium after suffering from a heart attack have been shown to have lower long-term risks.

-There’s also evidence that not getting enough magnesium is linked to many problems associated with cardiovascular health, like high blood pressure, dyslipidemia, atherosclerosis, arrhythmias, and coronary artery disease.
-For example, doctors sometimes use magnesium during treatment for heart failure to reduce the risk of arrhythmia (abnormal heart rhythm).
+Other research also suggests that not getting enough magnesium is linked to problems associated with cardiovascular health, like high blood pressure, dyslipidemia, atherosclerosis, arrhythmias (abnormal heart rhythms), and coronary artery disease.
+For example, doctors sometimes use magnesium during treatment for heart failure to reduce the risk of arrhythmia.

-Science suggests that getting enough magnesium may improve mood disorders like depression and anxiety – and there’s also evidence that it can help with other psychological issues like agitation, irritability, and confusion.
-According to a comprehensive 2017 review, low magnesium levels are linked with higher levels of anxiety, and other studies show that low levels are linked to a higher risk of depression.
+Research suggests that getting enough magnesium may improve mood disorders like depression and anxiety.
+There’s also evidence that it can help with other psychological issues like agitation, irritability, and confusion.

-Some scientists believe that the low magnesium content in many modern foods is partly responsible for the increased prevalence of depression, anxiety, and other psychological disorders.
-While more research is needed, there’s evidence that among depressed older adults, taking magnesium each day improved their mood just as effectively as antidepressant medication.
+While more research is needed, this study found that among depressed older adults, taking magnesium each day improved their mood as effectively as antidepressant medication did.

 More recent studies have found that there may be a link between magnesium and sleep.
-In order to fall asleep, both your body and brain need to relax – and magnesium has been shown to activate the neurotransmitters that are responsible for calming the body and mind.
+To fall asleep, both your body and brain need to relax – and magnesium has been shown to activate the neurotransmitters that are responsible for calming the body and mind.

-Plus, not only can magnesium help you fall asleep, but it can also increase the likelihood of your sleep being deep and restful, too.
-In one study, older adults who took magnesium supplements compared to a placebo had a better quality of sleep – and they also displayed enhanced levels of renin and melatonin, hormones that help regulate sleep.
+Plus, not only can magnesium help you fall asleep, but it can also increase the likelihood of your sleep being deep and restful.
+In one study, older adults who took magnesium supplements compared to a placebo group had a better quality of sleep.
+They also displayed enhanced levels of renin and melatonin, which are hormones that help to regulate sleep.

 For more tips on how to improve your sleep, you might want to check out the sleep and fatigue section of our site.

-Plus, a review from 2017 found that taking 600 mg of magnesium appeared to be a safe and effective way to prevent migraines – and the American Migraine Foundation has stated that people often use magnesium supplementation for migraine prevention.
+This review found that taking 600mg of magnesium appeared to be a safe and effective way to prevent migraines.
+The American Migraine Foundation has also stated that people often use magnesium supplementation for migraine prevention.

 What can happen if you don't get enough magnesium?

-A person can become magnesium deficient for three reasons: they’re not getting enough from their diet, they’re not absorbing enough, or they’re excreting too much from their kidneys.
-Because they generally don’t absorb as much magnesium – and also excrete more of it – older adults are more at risk of magnesium deficiency.
+A person can become magnesium deficient for three reasons: they’re not getting enough magnesium from their diet, they’re not absorbing enough, or they’re excreting too much from their kidneys.
+Older adults are more at risk of magnesium deficiency because they generally don’t absorb as much magnesium – and also excrete more of it.

-Because magnesium plays such an important role in so many different bodily functions, the symptoms of deficiency can be quite varied.
-They can include tiredness and fatigue, insomnia, mood swings, muscle cramps, feeling weak and dizzy, headaches, irritability of the nervous system, and irregular heartbeat.
+Because magnesium plays such an important role in so many different bodily functions, the symptoms of deficiency can be varied.
+They can include tiredness and fatigue, insomnia, mood swings, muscle cramps, weakness and dizziness, headaches, irritability of the nervous system, and an irregular heartbeat.